 - Nest × Yale Lock

-- Phone location: With the Home app, your phone can use a combination of GPS, cellular and Wi-Fi signals to help sense if you’ve left or returned home.
-The Away Routine will start after the last person’s phone leaves home.
-The Home Routine will start when the first person’s phone returns.
+- Phone location: With the Home app, your phone can use a combination of GPS, cellular, and Wi-Fi signals to help sense if you've left or returned home.
+The Away Routine starts after the last home member’s phone leaves home.
+The Home Routine starts when the first home member’s phone returns.

 - This feature works best when everyone in the home shares their phone location.
 Otherwise, the Home & Away Routine might not start when someone who isn't sharing their phone location arrives or leaves.